direct-code-execution/ns-3-dce/doc/source/getting-started.rst

 ::

   $ ls
-  build  ns-3.11  ns-3-dce  readversiondef
+  build  ns-3-dev  ns-3-dce  readversiondef

 Where:
  1. *build* contains the result of compilation: some binaries some libs and some include files usable to do your simulations scripts.

- 2. *ns-3.11* contains the sources of NS3 version 3.11,
+ 2. *ns-3-dev* contains the current sources of NS3,

  3. *ns-3-dce* contains the DCE sources,